 As ever, the comments on this and anything to do with Dawkins tend to descend into incredibly tedious and ubiquitous ‘religion is true/false’ slap fights, in which the main taboo appears to be admitting we know nothing for certain and can only test our theories.
 This just so happens to be good science as well as good mysticism.
 I can only assume that dogmatism has more appeal to our basic tribal instincts.

 The question of the empirical truth of religion and spirituality seems to me entirely uninteresting and missing the point.
 “Truth” applies to religion and spirituality as much as it does to art.
 Have you ever seen anyone arguing that a painting is “True”?
 Or two similar paintings being killed over because one is believed to be “True” and the other “False”?
 It would be absurd.

-I chose to see the Nietzschean light at the end of that particular dark tunnel, that we must create our own meanings, and those meanings can and do have validity, the kind there is little use in poking and prodding about for in a laboratory.
-I accept the fact I am a limited life form with limited fleshy sensoria that can only tell me so much, I will never comprehend the entirety of this wonderful phenomenon that appears to be occurring, however many instruments I use.
-I lack the hubris to claim I could know it all but I also lack the fear to let that diminish me.
+I chose to see the Nietzschean light at the end of that particular dark tunnel.
+We must create our own meanings, and those meanings can and do have validity, the kind there is little use in poking and prodding about for in a laboratory.
+I accept the fact I am a limited life form with limited fleshy sensoria that can only tell me so much.
+I will never comprehend the entirety of this wonderful phenomenon that appears to be occurring, however many instruments I use.
+I lack the hubris to claim I could know it all, but I also lack the fear to let that diminish me.
 I can know what I can know.
 I embrace that and am in wonder with it.
 I am an artist.